rtbhouse-apps/rtbhouse-python-sdk/RTBHouse Python SDK readme.md

 Method with three arguments: adv_hash, day_from, day_to
-representing advertiser hash and date ranges limiting data being returned. day_from and day_to must be of string type and format 'dd-mm-yyyy'.
+representing advertiser hash and date ranges limiting data being returned. day_from and day_to must be of string type and format 'yyyy-mm-dd'.
 Returns a Python dictionary containing billing information.